 Sherlock Cloud has been protecting and securing sensitive data for over a decade.
-It has the knowledge, expertise and infrastructure in place to guide and support partners’ compliance needs.
+It has the knowledge and expertise to guide and support partners’ compliance needs.
 Sherlock Cloud was built in accordance with the NIST 800-53 requirements – a highly comprehensive set of requirements that roadmaps the necessities of a good security plan to reduce the risk of a breach and major security issues.
 As the compliance requirements are ever-changing, it is imperative to remain knowledgeable, agile and adaptable.
 Sherlock’s team closely monitors the necessary compliance regulations, laws and requirements and implements updates as they arise.
 This not only ensures the data of Sherlock’s partners is appropriately protected, but it eliminates compliance guesswork on the part of its partners.

 The Federal Information Security Management Act (FISMA) requires each federal agency to develop, document, and implement an agency-wide program to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source.

 Sherlock Cloud is a FISMA-certified environment.
 The Sherlock team has maintained this environment since 2008, and is well-versed in the requirements to successfully protect data within the confines of this environment, pass yearly security assessments, and comply with the varied elements of FISMA certification.